Spotted Lanternfly FAQs

 What exactly is the spotted lanternfly?

 The spotted lanternfly has wings but doesn’t fly much, because it’s what’s known as a plant-hopper.
-However, it can travel on the wind, and its egg masses travel over long distances when attached to vehicles.
-Native to China, India and Vietnam, the spotted lanternfly loves to feed on ailanthus (tree of heaven), which is itself an invasive species.
+However, it can travel on the wind, and its egg masses travel over long distances when attached to vehicles, firewood – just about anything.
+Native to China, India, and Vietnam, the spotted lanternfly loves to feed on ailanthus (tree of heaven), which is itself an invasive species.
 Unlike another well-known invader from Asia— the emerald ash borer— the spotted lanternfly has an appetite for many of our native species, including maple, birch and walnut, as well as grapes and hop plants.

 When did the spotted lanternfly get here?